Key Takeaways

 If your dog shows signs of distress after eating a spider plant, follow these steps-

-- Remove any remaining plant material from their mouth to prevent further intake.
+1️⃣ | Remove Plant Material 🌿 | Gently clear any remaining plant pieces from your dog’s mouth to prevent further ingestion |

 3 Prevention Tips To Keep Your Dog Safe From Harmful Houseplants